raster-foundry/raster-foundry/docs/architecture/adr-0025-user-access-scopes.md

 #### Disadvantages

-- multiple scopes per domain open the possibility for conflicts but those could be avoided with sufficiently granular scopes types
 - could require a bunch of columns to be added or...
 - could alternatively require a more complex encoding/decoding process